qiime2/library-catalog/README.md

-# Library-repos
+# Library-plugins
-Stores a list of the repos that are included in the QIIME 2 library.
+Stores a list of the plugins that are included in the QIIME 2 library.

-# How to add a repo
+# How to add a plugin
+Your plugin must exist as a GitHub repo.

-Simply open a PR adding a `<my-repo-name>.yml` file to the `repos` folder.
+Simply open a PR adding a `<my-plugin-name>.yml` file to the `plugins` folder.
 This file must have the following `key: value` pairs:

 ```
 owner: <repo-owner>